bbauska/zombiePolitics/README.md

-expanding and enabling political agency but that such education takes place across a wide variety of public spheres through the very force of culture itself Any democratically inspired understanding of politics must challenge a casino politics that fills the social order and the sphere of politics with the walking dead.
+expanding and enabling political agency but that such education takes place across a wide variety of public spheres through the very force of culture itself Any democratically inspired understanding of politics must challenge a casino politics that fills the social order and the sphere of politics with the walking dead.</p>

-While the conditions for challenging casino politics may be under assault in what might be called a progressive administration, the basis for expanding and deepen­ ing democracy must be part of an ongoing struggle of engaged critique, civic courage, and organized collective struggles.
+<p>While the conditions for challenging casino politics may be under assault in what
+might be called a progressive administration, the basis for expanding and deepen­ ing democracy must be part of an ongoing struggle of engaged critique, civic courage, and organized collective struggles.
 Critical knowledge grounded in press­